Kapo179/django-taskmanager/README.md

 - I hit a roadblock in which i accidentally pushed another repo from within this project, and I needed to undo this without destroying my django model.

 ![image](https://github.com/user-attachments/assets/508a387c-19fb-4093-92fe-9849e7702d57)

+## Testing
+To run all tests:
+   python manage.py test

+To run tests for the Boards app only: python manage.py test boards